simplyRoba/bumpels/README.md

-# Bumpels
+# Home of the Bumpels

 [![Travis branch](https://img.shields.io/travis/simplyRoba/bumpels/master.svg)](https://travis-ci.org/simplyRoba/bumpels)

-Home of the Bumpels

 This repository contains the sources of the [bumpels.de](http://www.bumpels.de) site.
 The repository with the generated static files, build by travis is [bumpels_site](https://github.com/simplyRoba/bumpels_site).